WGS_contact-us

 Not too often

-A well designed and planted pond should not require frequent total clean-outs if properly maintained.
-Indeed, cleaning too often can upset the natural balance of the pond and lead to more problems with blanketweed and green water.
+A well designed and carefully planted pond should not require frequent total clean-outs if properly maintained.
+Indeed, a complete clean out can often upset the natural balance of the pond and lead to more problems with blanketweed and green water. copyright www.watergardensolutions.co.uk

-The need for cleaning can be reduced by:
+The need for a full clean out can be reduced by:

 • Keeping out excess fallen leaves with a good quality cover net in the autumn